“Get Off Your Ass”

 - Get good at the basics to build a strong foundation.
 Try squatting, rolling, crawling, jumping, running/sprinting, climbing, and swimming.
 Don’t half-ass it.
 Do the basics right and you’ll be set up well for the more complicated stuff.

 - Get out of your comfort zone and have some fun moving your body in different ways.
 Try something new, like adult gymnastics or martial arts.
 You don’t have to stick with it forever – in fact you’re better off if you’re always changing it up.
 Your brain loves novelty.

 Remember being a kid and how fun it was to just move?
 Kids genuinely LOVE moving, and if they are anything like my kids, moving non-stop is as essential as breathing.

-If you can recapture that joy and freedom of movement, not only will you enjoy yourself more while you’re moving your ass, you’ll make your body healthier too.
+If you can recapture that joy and freedom of movement, not only will you enjoy yourself more while you’re moving your ass, you’ll make your brain and body healthier too.

-written by Luke Sherrell, Co-Founder of AMN Academy
+written by Luke Sherrell, Co-Founder and CEO of AMN Academy